4 Liver Cancer Treatment Advances

 Liver Tumor Ablation Techniques

 Ablation therapies kill a liver tumor instead of removing it.
 In these techniques, doctors use a probe to kill tumors with hot energy.
 This minimally invasive approach is most effective for smaller tumors less than 3 cm.

 At Johns Hopkins, experts perform microwave ablation on tumors that are not removable via other surgical interventions.
 This technique can be performed either surgically in the operating room or by interventional radiologists.

 Liver Transplant Advances

 Liver transplantation has proven to be the most effective treatment for patients with hepatocellular carcinoma, a common type of liver cancer.
-If a patient has liver disease, such as cirrhosis, liver transplantation can also reduce further the risk of recurrence following treatment.
+If a patient has liver disease, such as cirrhosis, liver transplantation can also further reduce further the risk of recurrence following treatment.
 However, not all patients will be candidates for a transplant; this needs to be determined by an evaluation from a Johns Hopkins multidisciplinary team which includes transplant.
 They work closely together to ensure patients get the optimal treatment strategy.

 Before recommending a liver transplant, doctors consider: